Calgary has a huge number of outdoor rinks most of which are run by volunteers and all of which are free to use.

 There are more than 30 outdoor hockey arenas and many communities also maintain an outdoor rink.
-Here’s a list of Calgary outdoor rinks and arenas.
 Many communities have two rinks, one with boards (to use with stick and pucks) and one without (for pleasure skating).
 Some are run through the city’s adopt a rink program (pleasure skating only) and others are run by the communities themselves.

 Outdoor skating rinks in Calgary are (obviously) weather dependent, but typically open in mid-December and continue through February.
 Helmets are recommended particularly for kids.

 The city of Calgary also maintains 6 outdoor rinks – 2 regular pleasure skating rinks, 3 pond/lagoon skating rinks and one with a refrigerated ice surface.
 Hockey sticks are not permitted on the city run outdoor rinks.
 These rinks are also free of charge.

 Regular Outdoor Skating Rinks

 - Big Marlborough Park (Large rink by the dry pond) – 6033 Madigan Dr NE

 - Prairie Winds Park – (large rink) – 223 Castleridge Blvd.
 N.E.

 - Carburn Park (pond rink) – 67 Riverview Dr. SE ) – This rink is new this year

 - Bowness Park (Lagoon rink) – 8900 48 Ave.
 N.W. – skate rentals, skate sharpening and stabilization bar rentals are available at the Park Side Cafe.
 2014 review at calgaryrinks.ca